Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

 - [VSCode](https://code.visualstudio.com/)
 - [Visual Studio Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+  It is strongly recommended to use dev container for the deployment to avoid environment related issues.

 ### Setup and Deployment

 > **IMPORTANT NOTE:** As with all Azure Deployments, this will **incur associated costs**.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for list of deployed resources.
 See [here](#clean-up) for information on the clean_up script.